Samsung/tizen-docs/docs/application/web/guides/w3c/storage/websql.md

   }
   ```

-## Handling a Syntax Error Synchronously
+## Handle a syntax error synchronously

 To handle a syntax error synchronously, use a `sqlException` object: